Scroll down to view the guide.

 Balance weight:

-Silicon Lubricant sprayed in from the top of the balance weight opening whilst the Twin Wheel Cutting Head is parked at the bottom of the machine.
+Silicon Lubricant sprayed in from the top of the balance weight opening whilst the Twin Wheel Cutting Head is parked at the top of the machine.

 Ratchet release bar: